Diana-MND1996/microsimulation-cerebralpalsy/README.md

 **Microsimulation modeling in R for pediatric patients with cerebral palsy**

-This GitHub repository provides the code explained in the paper: Nova Díaz Diana Marcela, Aguilar Albesa Sergio, Eduardo Sánchez Iriso
+This GitHub repository provides the code explained in the paper: Nova Díaz Diana Marcela, Aguilar Albesa Sergio, Eduardo Sánchez Iriso.
 Cost-Effectiveness of Complementary and Alternative Therapies for Children with Cerebral Palsy: Evidence from Real-World Data and Microsimulation Modelling